govi2010/invoice-app/README.md

 * Testing Angular 2 code inside Electron with Jasmine and Karma.
 * Coverage with Istanbul and Karma
 * End-to-end application testing with Spectron (using Mocha and Chai).
+* Bundled with Devtron and Redux DevTools extensions for debugging in development mode
 * Type manager with @types
 * Hot Module Replacement with Webpack and [@angularclass/hmr](https://github.com/angularclass/angular2-hmr) and [@angularclass/hmr-loader](https://github.com/angularclass/angular2-hmr-loader)
 * Angular 4 support via changing package.json and any future Angular versions